QUININE SULFATE 300MG COATED TABLETS

 malaria parasite.
 This is carried by mosquitoes, which

-become infected as a result of being bitten by malaria
+beings become infected as a result of being bitten by

-on skelatal muscle.
-Your doctor may have prescribed this
+relaxant action on skelatal muscle.
+Your doctor may have

-medicine for the treatment of night leg cramps.
+prescribed this medicine for the treatment of night leg

 2. BEFORE YOU TAKE QUININE SULFATE TABLETS